 Like Bowers & Wilkins PX, this noise canceling headphone is also highly customizable via the smartphone app.
 General features include optimizing the sound equalization and adjusting ambient sound reduction.
 However, the best feature here is the ability to optimize sound according to atmospheric pressure.
 This feature can be useful for frequent flyers as it lets them listen to music comfortably even when they’re in an airplane.
 Reviewers at Digital Trends were so impressed by its features that they named this headphone one of the best products of 2018.

-Coolest Noise Canceling Headphones
+Coolest Noise Canceling Headphones for Flying

 Beats Studio3 has seriously outdone itself in terms of aesthetics and style.
 If you want to get a noise canceling headphone that sounds brilliant, has great noise cancelation, and looks extremely sleek and stylish, then you should go for Beats Studio3.

 This noise canceling headphone is available in 10 colors — Blue, Gray, Matte Black, Red, White, Crystal Blue, Defiant Black-Red, Desert Sand, Midnight Black, and Shadow Gray.
 While all of these shades are pretty cool, the design is amplified with minimal metallic gold and silver accents winding across the headphone’s body.

 However, this headphone isn’t only about the style.
 It is also extremely effective at noise cancelation.
 The best feature here is the headphone’s ability to adapt to the ambient noise, be it the sound of engine, vehicles, ocean waves, or people talking.
 The noise cancelation effectively modulates automatically to zone out ambient sound to the right degree.
 Furthermore, Beats has worked in conjunction with Apple to make all external sounds fade out as soon as they pop up.